 A. Typically Chalk Paint® decorative paint is applied by brush.
 Enjoy your painting and don’t be shy with your brush.
 Apply the paint liberally.
 Some brush marks showing in the finish can be part of the look.

-For a demonstration on how Annie herself applies Chalk Paint®, visit her official YouTube Channel at and watch her Chalk Paint® Tutorials No. 1 and No. 2.
+For a demonstration on how Annie herself applies Chalk Paint®, visit her official YouTube Channel by clicking here.

 Q. Do I need to sand before painting with Chalk Paint®?

 A. Chalk Paint® decorative paint adheres to almost any surface, indoors and outside, and there’s rarely a need to sand or prime before painting.
 Most times cleaning and dusting off the surface will do.
 There may be times, however, when you’ll need to sand to remove loose paint, rust, and other surface debris, or when the surface is very glossy (this includes melamine and laminates).
 Remember to change out your piece of sandpaper when it becomes clogged with old paint, etc. A fresh sheet makes the task at hand easier to accomplish.